 End of Year Expectations in Maths

-Please see the link below to find the end of year expectations for your child's year group in maths.
+Please see the attached document at the bottom of this page to find the end of year expectations for your child's year group in maths.
 If you would like any further information, please speak to your child's class teacher.

 Supporting your child with calculation strategies can be challenging as some of the methods taught today are different to those that were previously taught in schools.
 Click on the link below for an explanation of the different calculation strategies the children are taught to use.